IVSoftware/IVSoftware.Portable.Csv.SingleInstanceSerializer/README.md

 ```

 #### Usage
+A TestBench project is included in this repo.
+When it is selected as the Startup Project, option keys work as follows:

 ##### Modifier Keys:
 - [Control] Reads file using Extract instead of FromCsvLine (which requires a strict header)
 - [ALT] Opens loopback in System Default App (e.g. MS Excel) instead of Notepad.
+- [CapsLock] Generates an irregular file of `FuzzyRecord` e.g. where CsvHeader is "ID, Test String, ExtraString, ExtraInt, Int32" and reads it back as `MasterRecord` as a way of testing the `Extract` method.
+(Reading the irregular file using `FromCsvLine` would throw exceptions in this case and this is by design.)

 ```
 public partial class MainForm : Form